willtim/Atavachron/README.md

 ## Repository structure

 The repository structure is common to all store back-ends.
 At the root of the repository there is an encrypted file 'atavachron-manifest' which contains metadata such as the keys necessary to encrypt/decrypt/hash all chunks and snapshots.
 The chunks and snapshots are stored under their associated folders using content-derived keys.
 The 'keys' folder contains named access keys, which can be used to obtain the manifest encryption key and thus access to the repository, when combined with a matching password.
+The 'garbage' folder contains chunks that are believed to be no longer referenced by any snapshots in the repository, they are not visible to de-duplication, but they are still available to the restore command.

     .
     ├── chunks